Storm of 1287

 Part of the Norman castle and cliff at Hastings crashed into the sea, blocking the harbour forever.

 The most dramatic change wrought by the great storm was to the towns of Rye and New Romney.
 Before the storm, New Romney was a thriving harbour town with the River Rother flowing into the English Channel at this point.
-Massive quantities of shingle from Dungeness, along with mud and soil, inundated the town, completely filled the harbour and left New Romney nearly a mile from the sea.
+Massive quantities of shingle from Dungeness, along with mud and soil, inundated the town, completely filled the harbour and made the harbour un-useable.

 The river Rother, which ran through the town, was stopped up by the storm and found a new outlet to the sea at Rye, 15 miles away, a course that the river still takes.
 In New Romney there is still visible evidence of this extreme event.

 The storm silted up the harbour completely and diverted the river away from the town.
-More or less overnight New Romney became landlocked a mile from the coast.
+More or less overnight New Romney became effectively landlocked.
 So much silt was deposited by the flood that the land level in the town rose by 5 inches.

 Artist's impression of the Great Storm in 1287